kyma-project/control-plane/components/kyma-environment-broker/flows.md

 }
 ```
 KEB does not send oidc, provisioner use defaults

-Pros:
- - simple KEB
+Pros: simple KEB

- - cons Provisioner works different way with oidc than other fields
+Cons Provisioner works different way with oidc than other fields